RaviGuptaa/dAppMoodSolidity/README.md

 # dAppMoodSolidity

-##made a webpage that interacted with a real live Ethereum testnet on the internet!
+## Made a webpage that interacted with a real live Ethereum testnet on the internet!

 * Created a basic HTML web page
 * Created a basic Solidity smart contract